destroyer22719/email-cleaner/README.md

 # Email Cleaner

-What's the difference between `johnsmith@gmail.com`, `JohnSmith@gmail.com`, `john.smith@gmail.com`, `J.o.h.n.S.m.i.t.h@gmail.com`, and `johnsmith+anything@gmail`?
-To the email server there is none!
+What's the difference between `johnsmith@gmail.com`, `john.smith@gmail.com`, `J.o.h.n.S.m.i.t.h@gmail.com`, and `johnsmith+anything@gmail`?
+To the email server, there is none!
 They'd all send to the same email addresses!

+Users can take advantage of these tricks to create multiple account with email addresses that will still send to the same account.

 However, most backend developer like myself are probably really lazy to even check that stuff.
-They probably do `SELECT * FROM USER WHERE email=john.smith@gmail.com` or `User.find({email: req.body.email})` thus leazily allowing cheeky users to slip through the cracks.
+They probably do `SELECT * FROM USER WHERE email=johnsmith@gmail.com` or `User.find({email: req.body.email})` thus sneakily allowing cheeky users to slip through the cracks.
 With Email Cleaner it'll prevent users from doing so.
+Just it before you send a request to the server, or before you insert it into the database

-Feel free to contribute to this projectt!
-It's open for pull requests! https://github.com/destroyer22719/email-cleaner
+Feel free to contribute to this project!
+It's open for pull requests and issues! https://github.com/destroyer22719/email-cleaner

 # How to Use

 Using this module is super simple!
 It has been tested on NodeJS version `12.0.0` and above.

-install with
+installation:

 npm: `npm install email-cleaner`

 yarn: `yarn add email-cleaner`